 All very well – but that demographic is already gridiron loyalist territory.
 There is no clear commercial value beyond half-time entertainment, milking an already over-flowing teat, if you’ll forgive the analogy.

 Surely the promotion of women playing Football could be used to draw in more female viewers?
 I fail to see how the LFL fills that brief.

 Women's soccer (apologies for the term, but we have to distinguish between the two) and cricket have been taken significant strides in recent years, precisely because calls from dinosaurs such as Sepp Blatter for players to wear skimpier outfits were ignored.

-The shocking recent case in Steubenville, Ohio, saw two High School Football stars jailed for getting teenage girl blind-drunk before subjecting her to a gruesome, night-long rape and sexual assault, which they gleefully documented and shared on mobile phones.
+The shocking case in Steubenville, Ohio, saw two High School Football stars jailed for getting a teenage girl blind-drunk before subjecting her to a gruesome, night-long rape and sexual assault, which they gleefully documented and shared on mobile phones.

 The case exposed a culture in Football where teenaged prospects, even before the trappings and wealth of NFL stardom, act with impunity, brushing off serious sexual misconduct as mere horseplay.
 Their coach thought it was all fun and games, apparently happy to let such 'japes' slide so long as they did the business on the pitch.

 It is a culture not just restricted to Football – the similarly-named game we Europeans play has its fair share of such incident – but to all-male team sports where personal and social education are de-prioritised to the extent that illiteracy and a lack of comprehension of personal responsibility are far from the exception, if not the rule.

 For the game's organisers to deem such a spectacle appropriate is irresponsible – the buck, frankly, should stop at cheerleaders.
 The level of athleticism in US female sports is high enough that a genuine Football product can be packaged and sold as a sporting event.